AymanM7/AymanM7/README.md

 ## ⚽ Hobbies

-- 🏈 **Football** – played for my high school team (JV legends rise up 😤) and in a couple of competitive leagues
+- 🏈 **Football** – Played for my high school team (JV legends rise up 😤) and in a couple of competitive leagues
 - 🏀 **Basketball** – Still pretty good (depending on the day and who you ask), still trying to perfect the jumper while occasionally perfecting the art of missing
-- ⛳ **Golf** – chasing that one perfect shot that keeps me coming back after 17 questionable ones
+- ⛳ **Golf** – Chasing that one perfect shot that keeps me coming back after 17 questionable ones

 ---